Aliasflare/Aliasflare/README.md

 ### 2. Setup GitHub Repository
 1. Fork this repository into your GitHub Account
+2. Goto your GitHub Repository
-2. Goto `Settings->Secrets and variables`
+3. Goto `Settings->Secrets and variables`
-3. Select `Secrets` and add the following secrets
+4. Select `Secrets` and add the following secrets
-  3.1 Add `CLOUDFLARE_API_TOKEN` with your before generated API Token 3.2 Add `CLOUDFLARE_DOMAINS` containing your domains in a comma-seperated list
+  4.1 Add `CLOUDFLARE_API_TOKEN` with your before generated API Token 4.2 Add `CLOUDFLARE_DOMAINS` containing your domains in a comma-seperated list
-  3.3 (OPTIONAL) Add `CLOUDFLARE_WORKER_NAME` if you want to use another Cloudflare Worker
+  4.3 (OPTIONAL) Add `CLOUDFLARE_WORKER_NAME` if you want to use another Cloudflare Worker
-  3.4 (OPTIONAL) Add `CLOUDFLARE_DATABASE_NAME` if you want to use another Cloudflare D1 Database 3.5 (OPTIONAL) Add `MAILGUN_API_KEY` if you setup your domain at mailgun for outgoing mails
+  4.4 (OPTIONAL) Add `CLOUDFLARE_DATABASE_NAME` if you want to use another Cloudflare D1 Database 4.5 (OPTIONAL) Add `MAILGUN_API_KEY` if you setup your domain at mailgun for outgoing mails

 ### 3. Deploy (look at "Deployment & Upgrades")

 ### 4. Create your first user account
-1. Navigate to one of your desired domains
+1. Navigate to one of your configured domains
 2. Login using `admin` and `AliasflareAdmin1234`
 3. Goto `Settings` and change your password
 4. Select `Admin Mode` and goto `Users`